3 Sources

 Source: VentureBeat

 .
-Evolved from Dataplex, Google's existing data governance product, the catalog automates semantic metadata curation by inferring business logic from query logs without manual data steward intervention1
+The Knowledge Catalog, an evolution of Google's Dataplex governance product, automates semantic metadata curation by inferring business logic from query logs without manual data steward intervention1

 .
 It covers BigQuery, Spanner, AlloyDB and Cloud SQL natively, and federates with third-party catalogs including Collibra, Atlan and Datahub1

 .
-BigQuery can now query Apache Iceberg tables sitting on AWS S3 via Google's Cross-Cloud Interconnect, a dedicated private networking layer, with no egress fees and price-performance comparable to native AWS warehouses1
+Using the open Apache Iceberg format, BigQuery can now query Iceberg tables sitting on Amazon S3 via Google's Cross-Cloud Interconnect with no egress fees and price-performance comparable to native AWS warehouses1

 .